Skip to content

 show standby brief

-VRRP is standards-based.
-The forwarding device is called the master.
-Others are backups.
+VRRP is the open standard.
+The forwarding device is the master.
+The others are backups.

 interface Vlan10